G7 Rapid Response Mechanism: Divisive narratives

 RRM Canada identified a shift from information warfare to narrative competition, in which narratives about divisive issues such as "immigration, Muslims in Europe, climate change and liberal vs conservative values" are disseminated and amplified across "national borders and global political contexts to engage pan-European, regional and international communities."
 National or international non-state actors would strategically amplify inauthentic, divisive and inflammatory content on topics such as "immigration/migration, anti-religious sentiment (Muslim and Jewish), nationalist identity, women’s health, gender-based harassment and climate change".

 Decontextualizing authentic information

 In the European Union, RRM data analysis showed that authentic information was "de-contextualized", "manipulated" and "distorted", then used by "questionable" writers on "untrustworthy" sites to "seed conversations", which were then "framed using a divisive and inflammatory narrative."
 These would reference the original authentic source.
 In a "coordinated fashion" the information would be "amplified" with the most "susceptible communities" targeted.
 It would be translated into a number of different languages.
 The RRM Canada report said that a "version of this tactic has been observed as being used by Kremlin-linked actors and is a known tactic of covert, malicious foreign actors."

+Indian state-aligned media

+In September 2024, RRM Canada released a report titled "Potential Foreign Information Manipulation, and Interference following PM Statement on Killing of Hardeep Singh Nijjar".
+The report examined content from popular Indian State-aligned media outlets and influencers, such as Asian News International (ANI), WION/WION News (Zee Media), Aaj Tak, and journalists like Smita Prakash, Palki Sharma, and Anand Ranganathan.
+The report noted that "Modi-aligned outlets amplified several state-supported narratives about Prime Minister Trudeau, "Canada's High Commissioner to India, Canada's national security agencies, Canada's Punjabi Sikh diaspora, and Hardeep Singh Nijjar's political beliefs."
+The report also noted the “massive digital footprint” of some of these media outlets in comparison to Canadian media outlets, and the likely reach they had to global and Canadian audiences.